2023 James Logan Martin Luther King Jr Invitational

 For debate-

-My vote is based on the following two principles.
+My vote is based on the following three principles:

 For speech-

 PS.
-I don't like people mumble their words even through that could be funny to get certain effect.
+Please avoid mumbling your words even if that could be funny to get certain effect.

 I wish all people good luck and can enjoy the game.

-I am a parent judge and have some experience of judging Policy, PF, LD and Parli debates as well as Speech competitions for Middle and High School.
+I have experience in judging Policy, PF, LD and Parli debates, as well as Speech competitions for High School and Middle School tournaments.

 - I may be unfamiliar with your debate jargon, so please explain any terms simplistically.

-- For PF/LD - don't assume I have judged the topic earlier, so please explain any terms related to the topic.
+- For PF/LD - don't assume I have judged your topic earlier, so please explain any terms related to the topic.

 - I will flow with you and will take notes.
 I will use any missed arguments in my judging.